Birth of Religions

 Spiritual experiences

-We have seen several psychological factors that may entice us to believe in the supernatural.
-These factors apply more or less to everyone: all people wonder about the nature of the universe, and all people wonder about life after death.
-Now, we come to a factor that applies to a much smaller group of people: those who report personal experiences with the supernatural.
-Such experiences can take several forms: some people believe that a god speaks to them.
-Other people report a sudden feeling of light and warmth.
-Again others (whom I have met) report a spiritual experience, but prefer not to talk about it.
-In their most prominent form, spiritual experiences inspire prophets to found a religion.Such experiences can have several (natural) reasons:
+We have seen several psychological factors that may entice people to believe in the supernatural.
+These factors apply more or less to everyone: all people wonder about the nature of the universe, and all people wonder about death.
+But there are some factors that aren’t universal, and apply to a much smaller group of people: those who report personal experiences with the supernatural.
+In some cases, such spiritual experiences have inspired prophets to found a religion.Such experiences can have several (natural) explanations:

 - Dehydration

 - Many of these spiritual experiences have taken place in the desert.
-The prophets of the abrahamic religions, e.g., all had their revelations in the desert.
+The prophets of the Abrahamic religions, for example, all had their revelations in the desert.
 Under extreme heat, exhaustion, and dehydration, people can experience hallucinations.
-Dehydration, in particular, leads to a delirium.
-Such experiences can then be interpreted as spiritual experiences.
-This continues until today: “I’ve lived in Israel.
-It is my experience that anyone who talked to God and got some answers back spent some time living in the desert.
-Sun-stroke plus a diet of weird plants and scorpions apparently makes God answer the proverbial phone like nothing else.”
-[Assaph Mehr on Quora.com]
+Dehydration, in particular, can lead to delirium18.
+Such experiences may then be interpreted as spiritual in nature.

 - Mental issues

-- Different psychological, mental, or physical issues can lead to a psychosis.
-This is an abnormal condition of the mind that usually involves a loss of contact with reality.
-A psychosis can result in hallucinations (sensory perceptions in the absence of external stimuli), delusions (false beliefs that a person holds on to, without adequate evidence), or megalomania (person believing that he or she has special powers or skills) [ibid].
-The causes can be psychiatric disorders (such as schizophrenia or personality disorders), or medical conditions (epilepsy, nutritional deficiency).
-Temporal lobe seizures, in particular, can produce complex visual hallucinations of people, scenes, and animals.
-They are associated with hyperreligiosity.
-This phenomenon is called the Geschwind syndrome.
+- Different psychological, mental, or physical issues can lead to what is called psychosis.
+This is an abnormal condition of the mind that usually involves a loss of contact with reality19.
+Psychosis can result in hallucinations (sensory perceptions in the absence of external stimuli), delusions (false beliefs that a person holds on to, without adequate evidence), or megalomania (a belief that he or she has special powers or skills).
+The causes of psychosis can be psychiatric disorders (such as schizophrenia or personality disorders), or medical conditions (nutritional deficiency).
+Epilepsy, too, may cause psychosis and hallucinations20.
 It is not without reason that the ancient Greeks believed that epilepsy brought people in contact with the gods.
-Such troubles have been proposed as natural reasons for the religious experiences of Abraham, Moses, Jesus, Mohammed, and Saint Paul.
+Temporal lobe epilepsy, in particular, is associated with the Geschwind syndrome — a clinical diagnosis that can show itself in hyperreligiosity and irritability21.
+Such troubles have been proposed as natural reasons for the religious experiences of the Abrahamic prophets Abraham, Moses, Jesus, Mohammed, and Saint Paul 22.

 - Jerusalem Syndrome

 - People can also develop fantasies when they are overwhelmed by something.
-For example, every year, a dozen or so people who visit Jerusalem are so overwhelmed by the historical, cultural, and religious significance of the city that they start believing that God talks to them.
-This phenomenon is known as the Jerusalem Syndrome.
+For example, every year, a dozen or so people who visit Jerusalem are so overcome by the historical, cultural, and religious significance of the city that they start believing that God is speaking to them.
+This phenomenon is known as the Jerusalem Syndrome23.

 - Idealization

-- People sometimes idealize their past.
-For example, in SAT tests, students can score between 200 and 800 points.
-When asked their results a year later, they tend to boost their scores by around 50 points.
+- People sometimes idealize their past, remembering it as better than it really was.
+For example, students can score between 200 and 800 points for each section of an SAT test.
+When asked their results a year later, they tend to boost their scores by around 50 points for each section.
 Interestingly, they are neither lying nor exaggerating.
-They are simply “enhancing” the result a little — until they start to believe the new score themselves.
-[Rolf Dobelli: “The Art of Thinking Clearly”, chapter 45, translated by Nicky Griffin] In the same way, the prophets may have enhanced their experiences in retrospect — until they really started believing that they had a supernatural encounter.
+They are simply “enhancing” their results a little — until they start to believe the new score themselves26.
+In the same way, the prophets may have enhanced their experiences in retrospect — until they really started believing that they had had a supernatural encounter.

 People who talk to God are OK.